kor01/RoboND_pick_n_place/writeup.md

   * each origin is determined by the common normal between this-z and next-z

-  * the absolute representation of each joint axis is already derived above, the numerical value of each x and o can be computed by applying function(in this KR210 case it can also be simply inferred by simple geometry):
+  * the absolute representation of each joint axis is already derived above, the numerical value of each x and o can be computed by applying function:

       ``` python
       autofk/geometry.py: 122 common_normal()